yeon-lee/yeon-lee.github.io/index.md

 The workshop will consist of invited talks by experts in various aspects of quantum resource theories as well as contributed talks, poster sessions, and extended discussion sessions.

+This is a successor of the previous events, Quantum resources: from mathematical foundations to operational characterisation, which took place in December 2022.

 ## Invited speakers